google/gvisor/content/docs/user_guide/docker.md

 ## Configuring Docker

-> Note: This guide requires Docker.
-Refer to the [Docker documentation][docker] for
+> Note: This guide requires Docker version 17.09.0 or greater.
+Refer to the
-> how to install it.
+> [Docker documentation][docker] for how to install it.

 First you will need to configure Docker to use `runsc` by adding a runtime entry to your Docker configuration (`/etc/docker/daemon.json`).
 You may have to